- Home

 Inland Wetlands and Watercourses Commission: The Inland Wetlands and Watercourses Commission (IWWC) is responsible for the preservation and protection of the inland wetland and watercourse resources in the Town of Bloomfield as authorized by the State of Connecticut Inland Wetlands Act.
 The Commission is responsible for and enforces the Inland Wetlands and Watercourses Regulations of the Town.

-Juvenile Review Board: The Juvenile Review Board provides a community-based alternative and diversionary program for juvenile offenders from Bloomfield who are at risk of being referred to local courts or the Department of Children and Families (DCF).
+Youth Diversion Team: The Youth Diversion Team provides a community-based alternative and diversionary program for juvenile offenders from Bloomfield who are at risk of being referred to local courts or the Department of Children and Families (DCF).

 Parks and Recreation Committee: The Recreation Committee works with the Director of Leisure Services concerning policies, programs, and fees.